 The fridge performance and capacity varies from boat to boat.
 Only a couple of our yachts have what can be termed as a proper freezer, but all have what can be termed as good yacht refrigeration.
 Please ask if you need more details on the yacht you have booked.

-What safety equipment is provided?
+Is safety equipment provided?

 All of our yachts are well equipped with safety gear.
 Items such as lifejackets, lifebuoy, flares, first aid kit, and liferaft are carried by every boat.
 In addition we supply essential items such as engine spares, tool kits and other equipment for your convenience.